 Hospital VBP is part of the Centers for Medicare & Medicaid Services (CMS) long-standing effort to link Medicares payment system to improve healthcare quality, including the quality of care provided in the inpatient hospital setting.

-The program will implement value-based purchasing to the payment system that accounts for the largest share of Medicare spending, affecting payment for inpatient stays in over 3,500 hospitals across the country.
+The program will implement value-based purchasing to the payment system that accounts for the largest share of Medicare spending, affecting payment for inpatient stays in approximately 3,500 hospitals across the country.

 Hospitals will be paid for inpatient acute care services based on the quality of care, not just quantity of the services they provide.

-As defined in Social Security Act Section 1886(d)(1)(B), the program applies to subsection (d) hospitals located in the 50 states and the District of Columbia, including acute care hospitals in Maryland.
+As defined in Social Security Act Section 1886(d)(1)(B), the program applies to subsection (d) hospitals located in the 50 states and the District of Columbia, excluding acute care hospitals in Maryland.

 The following categories of hospitals are excluded from the program:

-- hospitals that do not meet the minimum number of cases, measures, or surveys, as determined by the HHS Secretary.
-For information about minimum number of cases and measures, see Eligibility.
+- Hospitals that do not meet the minimum number of cases, measures, or surveys, as determined by the HHS Secretary.
+For information about minimum number of cases and measures, refer to the Eligibility page.